SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 ## High Level Design :Book a cab

-## High Level Design :Find a cab driver

 ## High Level Design :Track the journey

+## High Level Design :Check for the trip history

-## High Level Design :Pay for the service
+## High Level Design :See for the payment history

 <hr style="border:2px solid gray">